heesunlee9/daily-journal/README.md

 I am interesed in apply applied crytography to data security of cloud computing service.
 You can see more information on me including my resume here : https://www.linkedin.com/in/leeheesuncs

-I am looking for team members who wants to do projects with me.
+I am looking for team members who will do projects with me.
-Please contact me via +1 585 200 9408 or jl8867@rit.edu.
+Please contact me via +1-585-200-9408 or jl8867@rit.edu.

 I 'require' you to follow the below things during cooperation.
-1. Academic honesty: last semester, my team had to wrote a summary report in one course. one team member just copied sentences, whole paragraph and figures in one paper in the report.
+1. Academic honesty: last semester, my team had to wrote a summary report for one course. one team member just copied sentences, whole paragraphs and figures in an original paper and then pasted the content in the report.
-That member did not stop doing that even after I ask her to stop it.
+That member did not stop doing it even after I asked her to stop it.
 This is not a contribution.
-Please don't do such things.
+Don't do such things.

 2. Please be cooperative:
-one team member of another project kept saying "I do not know", doing nothing and waiting for me to doing something.
+One team member of another project kept saying "I do not know", doing nothing and waiting for me to do something.
 Suggest constructive ideas and feedback based on your own effort.